Hall-and-Partners/robotframework-angularjs/README.rst

 Keyword Usage
 -------------
 In order to use the keywords you have to include AngularJSLibrary in the settings section of your test.
-Note will will need to include the Selenium2Library **before** you import the AngularJSLibrary.
+Note will will need to include the SeleniumLibrary **before** you import the AngularJSLibrary.

 .. code::  robotframework

     *** Settings ***
-    Library         Selenium2Library
+    Library         SeleniumLibrary
     Library         AngularJSLibrary
     ...